sampoder/bart/README.md

 # 🚇 BART sculpture

 It lights up whenever a train is about to arrive at Downtown Berkeley (feel free to change the station in `main.py`[^1])!
-I built this for [DESINV 23](https://classes.berkeley.edu/content/2025-spring-desinv-23-1-lec-1).
+I built this for [DESINV 23](https://classes.berkeley.edu/content/2025-spring-desinv-23-1-lec-1), a class on creative programming & electronics at UC Berkeley.

 ![IMG_0076 2](https://github.com/user-attachments/assets/77100e8e-62af-4791-991e-9d8a15e23017)